ElephantFromSPB/Elevators-project/README.md

 # Java
-My java projects which was completed me i education process
+My java projects which was completed me in duration education